Isulong SEOPH Contest

 A Brief History Of Copyright Law by George Johnson

-direct and control how copies of such works could be used once disseminated to
+Authors, patrons, and owners of works throughout the ages have tried todirect and control how copies of such works could be used once disseminated to

 others.
 Mozart's patron, Baroness von Waldstätten, allowed his compositions